 These subscriptions cover the administration and logistical expenses of the Society.
 All functionaries of the Society are on a voluntary basis.

 In addition to this cost, members are obliged to join the United Kingdom Kyudo Association (UKKA), which is the governing body for Kyudo in Great Britain.
-The Annual Membership Fee to UKKA is £30.00.
-This entitles members to insurance cover, free access to annual training seminars and membership to the European Kyudo Federation through which members may apply to participate in the annual European Kyudo Seminars and All Nippon Kyudo Federation (ANKF) examinations.
+The basic Annual Membership Fee to UKKA is £30.00.
+This entitles members to insurance cover, free access to annual training seminars and membership to the European Kyudo Federation through which members may apply to participate in the annual European Kyudo Seminars and International Kyudo Federation (IKYF) examinations.

 In keeping with the amateur status of kyudo, no charges are made for tuition.